Takashiidobe/notes/src/books/game-programming-patterns/type-object.md

 };
 ```

-By making the monster\'s constructor private, it can only be called by
+By making the monster's constructor private, it can only be called by
 friend classes (of which our breed is).
 Thus, our breed can call the
 function directly in its constructor.

 ### Sharing data through inheritance:

-We\'ll support single inheritance, allowing a class to have a parent
+We'll support single inheritance, allowing a class to have a parent
 base class.

 ```cpp